Morrison Healthcare Dietetic Internship

 Total: 30 credits

-A student must complete both the Dietetic Internship and have a conferred master’s degree prior to obtaining their Verification Statement to sit for the RDN exam through CDR.
+A student must complete the Dietetic Internship and a conferred master’s degree before obtaining their Verification Statement to sit for the RDN exam through CDR.

 Admission Requirements